kkhalis/project_4/README.md

 Due to the recent epidemic of West Nile Virus in the Windy City, we've had the Department of Public Health set up a surveillance and control system.
 We're hoping it will let us learn something from the mosquito population as we collect data over time.
 Pesticides are a necessary evil in the fight for public health and safety, not to mention expensive!
 We need to derive an effective plan to deploy pesticides throughout the city, and that is **exactly** where you come in!

 ## Contents
-* Data import, helper functions, cleaning and mapping of ordinal values
+* Data import, helper functions, cleaning and imputation of missing values
 * EDA: Previewing Data and Highlighting Outliers
-* Testing on Various Regression Models
+* Modelling
 * Applying our selected model on the Kaggle test set
-* Conclusion
+* Cost-Benefit Analysis and Conclusion

 ## Executive Summary
 TODO: Insert brief writeup on findings